harlessmark/hacker-news-algolia/README.md

 # Hacker News Search

-A coding challnege to create a search form that saves the search queries and results to redux.
+A coding challenge to create a search form that saves the search queries and results to redux.

 ## Installing